-“Keep up the motivation, be patient, and try to change your focus for a short time,” advises Dr. Coral Arvon, Director of the Behavioral Medicine & Wellness Program at Pritikin.
+“Keep up the motivation, be patient, and try to change your focus for a short time,” advises the behavior change experts at Pritikin.
 “Sometimes, too much focus and concentration will make one more stressed.
 This will slow the body down.
 Just tell yourself to let go, do some meditation or enjoy some yoga classes, and you will progress just as you are supposed to in time.”

 One very important thing to keep in mind is that by exercising daily, eating well, and maintaining your emotional health, you are definitely doing the right thing.
 This is a lifestyle you are committed to, not the “4-day diet” or the “15-day miracle plan.”
 Temporary efforts produce temporary results.
 With the Pritikin Program, you’re in a process.
 Plateaus can happen.
 But you’ve made healthy living your way of living, which means all realistic goals can and will be achieved.